A Non-Expert's Introduction to Data Ethics for Mathematicians: Research Replication and Ethics, Open Data and Code, the Tension Between Privacy and Open Data and Code, and Some Controversy

 \subsection{Replication of Research}

 It is crucial to be able to replicate scientific research, and improvement in current practices is necessary to produce reproducible and reliable computational science \cite{coveney2021}.
-Consequently, it is important to precisely explain all details of analysis, implementation, and data cleaning in scholarly works; it is also important to openly provide source code and data.
+Obviously, it is necessary to be honest about data and other aspects of research, but professional obligations go far beyond mere honesty.
+It is important to precisely explain all details of analysis, implementation, and data cleaning in scholarly works; it is also important to openly provide source code and data.
+See \cite{abdill2024} for a set of recommendations for sharing code.
 The inclusion of precise explanations and source material is necessary for research dissemination.
-When a mathematician publishes a theorem and its proof, they also give others a license to use it freely in their own work.
+When a mathematician publishes a theorem and its proof, they also give other people a license to use it freely in their own work.
 The sharing and portability of knowledge lies at the core of both science and mathematics.
 Accordingly, it is a professional obligation to share research in a usable form, including by providing source code and data.
-Depriving readers of this material is analogous to publishing a theorem statement without a proof or publishing a theorem without permission to use it.
+Depriving readers of such material is analogous to publishing a theorem statement without a proof or publishing a theorem without permission to use it.

 To the extent possible, it is very important to publish the relevant data and code (including code to reproduce all figures) that accompanies a scholarly manuscript.\footnote{In the interest of admitting my own flaws, I note that I have been imperfect in my career about publishing source code with my papers.
 I am doing this increasingly often, and I seek to improve further.} In a manuscript, one also should explicitly and carefully discuss each step in the procedures for data anonymization, cleaning, sampling, and transformation.
 It is important to be explicit about anything that one does with data so that readers know precisely what choices have been made and can then evaluate whether or not they think that those choices are good ones for the analysis in a manuscript.
 For example, sampling biases can change the properties of data in fundamental ways \cite{stumpf2005}.
 Additionally, by providing the original data when possible, others can analyze that data in procedures that involve different choices.
 There are many choices that scientists make in data analysis --- it is impossible not to make such choices --- but these choices are a part of the scientific procedure in conducting research, so it is imperative to inform others of exactly what one has done (with particular highlighting of choices) in any scientific work.
 They may want to make different choices.